 Note that this will not be a gender role either: The majority of men at church are not leaders or teachers.
 Is following the leaders a female gender role?
-No. Everyone in church – leaders and teachers and men and women – should be eager to learn and to follow good church leading, so that is no gender role either.
+No. Everyone in the church – leaders and teachers and men and women – should be eager to learn and to follow good church leading, so that is no gender role either.

 7. In all of life Christ is the supreme authority and guide for men and women, so that no earthly submission-domestic, religious, or civil-ever implies a mandate to follow a human authority into sin (Dan 3:10-18; Acts 4:19-20, 5:27-29; 1 Pet 3:1-2).

 Cindy came to God from an unbelieving background, shortly prior to marrying a church-going man.
 Their church, like the Danvers statement and the Council of Biblical manhood and womanhood, emphasizes female submission and never emphasize how each woman and man have the responsibility to read the Bible for themselves.
-Her husband say she should sleep with his friends too.
-She have heard at church that she should not commit sexual sin, without sexual sin being specified, but she believe her husband is her authority, and he commands this.
+Her husband says she should sleep with his friends too.
+She has heard at church that she should not commit sexual sin, without sexual sin being specified, but she believe her husband is her authority, and he commands this.
 She can easily conclude that the real sin is the one directly preached against – disobeying her husband.

-If some kinds of authority and teaching only belong to men, then the authority from men to do [x] will obviously count more than the idea, unconfirmed by men, that [x] is sin.
+If some kinds of authority and teaching only belong to men, then the authority from men to do [x] will obviously count more than the idea, unconfirmed by men, that [x] is a sin.

-On the other hand, there is also a way of reasoning which could use this idea – submit short of sin – to negate submission almost completely, unless you know your husband just spoken the will of God.
-But an egalitarian wife who knows that her husband just spoken the will of God will also submit, and a Christian husband also has to submit when he knows his wife just spoken God’s will.
+2. On the other hand, there is also a way of reasoning which could use this idea – submit short of sin – to negate submission almost completely, unless you know your husband just spoke the will of God.
+But an egalitarian wife who knows that her husband has just spoken the will of God will also submit, and a Christian husband also has to submit when he knows his wife just spoken God’s will.
 This way of thinking probably makes complementarianism in marriage meaningless.

 And submitting, without following into sin, could also leave women like this out in the cold: